 Our teacher Olivia shared her enthusiasm with me.
 “I was blown away by the turnout!
 Hats off to the organization and friends for fighting so hard and surpassing their fundraising goal,” said Olivia.
 “My heart goes out to Mark and all of the families who have been affected by such horrific acts of violence.
 It was an honor and a pleasure to be a part of an incredible event, and I look forward to contributing to SHP any way I can in the future.”

 Going with the Flow

 Many thanks to Ali and Olivia for organizing this virtual Box + Flow event.
 Their support, and with the help of people like you, is helping our programs grow.
-More than 12 million students, educators and community members have participated.
-Program reach diverse communities in all 50 states, including urban, suburban, rural, and Native American reservations.
+More than 12 million students, educators, and community members have participated.
+These programs reach diverse communities in all 50 states, including urban, suburban, rural, and Native American reservations.
 Our programs have been delivered in some of the largest school districts in the country including Atlanta Public, Houston Public, Los Angeles Unified, Miami-Dade, San Francisco Unified, and more.

 You too can put your fitness into fundraising for our cause!
 While marathons, 5Ks, and athletic events have been canceled, the need to protect children continues.
 That’s why we’ve launched our virtual Team Sandy Hook Promise.
 From a safe social distance, your steps, miles, and workouts support our lifesaving violence prevention programs.